Do I Need an Export Permit?

 The Defence Export Controls (DEC) agency has developed a self-assessment tool to assist users to establish whether or not a permit is required.
 The Online DSGL Tool is available on the DEC website.

-For further assistance to determine whether you need an export permit, please contact the Ethics Officer.
+For further assistance to determine whether you need an export permit, please contact the Biosafety Officer.

 How to Apply for an Export Permit